PostHog/posthog.com/contents/docs/features/retention.md

 Now, the following columns will show you how many of the users who visited your webpage on the day marked under 'Cohort' came back and visited **again** on Day X.

-Here's the image from above again:

 ![Retention Table](../../images/retention-table.png)

-Let's work through an example to understand this concept better.
+Let's work through an example using the picture above to understand this concept better.

 If I'm looking at the row for "Sun.
 12 July", I can see that 3 users visisted the website on that day.